reysaf14/AI-Internal-Knowledge-Assistant-RAG-n8n-Version/deploy/WORKFLOW-IMPORT-GUIDE.md

 ## Overview

-Workflow files in `workflows/` are DRAFT exports (m6-aligned-v1), unpublished and without credential bindings.
-They must be imported into a running n8n instance before they can execute.
+Workflow files in `workflows/` are DRAFT exports (current workflow 02 version `m6-gemma-e2b-clean-v1`), unpublished.
+The local working export contains environment-specific credential metadata for the current n8n instance; a clean instance still requires credential rebinding before activation.

 **Workflow JSON on disk ≠ imported or active workflow.** This guide documents the import mechanism for the actual n8n instance.